JikaiJin/jikaiwebsite/content/publication/Riemann_AHPE/index.md

 abstract: We contribute to advancing the understanding of Riemannian accelerated gradient methods.
 In particular, we revisit Accelerated Hybrid Proximal Extragradient(A-HPE), a powerful framework for obtaining Euclidean accelerated methods \citep{monteiro2013accelerated}.
 Building on A-HPE, we then propose and analyze Riemannian A-HPE.
 The core of our analysis consists of two key components: (i) a set of new insights into Euclidean A-HPE itself; and (ii) a careful control of metric distortion caused by Riemannian geometry.
 We illustrate our framework by obtaining a few existing and new Riemannian accelerated gradient methods as special cases, while characterizing their acceleration as corollaries of our main results.

+# Summary.
+An optional shortened abstract.
+summary: We propose a fairly general framework for studying Riemannian accelerated methods.
+We theoretically analyze its convergence rate and show that it can recover a number of new algorithms.

 tags: []